 \section{Abstract}

-The single-molecule magnets (SMMs) \{Mn$_{70}$\} and \{Mn$_{84}$\} are characterized by a 14-site unit cell with $S=2$ spin sites, arranged in a circular geometry.
-Experimentally, these SMMs exhibit a magnetic ground state with a notably low total spin, $S_{\text{tot}}=5-7$.
-This low-spin ground state has been up to now difficult to describe theoretically due to the complexity of the quantum Heisenberg model for this large system.
-In this work, we are in fact able to quantitatively reproduce the low-spin energy minimum by employing large-scale SU(2)-symmetric density-matrix renormalization group (DMRG) calculations using previously published exchange parameters obtained by density-functional theory.
-We do not find a low-spin state for the same parameters and $S=1$, which leads us to propose that frustrated systems with $S\geq2$ are inherently prone to weak ferromagnetic interactions.
-This could account for the prevalence of similar low-spin Mn-based SMMs.
-Finally, by computing the full magnetization curve, we find wide plateaus at 10/14, 11/14, 12/14 and 13/14 of the saturation.
-This can be explained by independent 3-site clusters with broken inter-cluster bonds.
+The single-molecule magnets \{Mn$_{70}$\} and \{Mn$_{84}$\} are characterized by a 14-site unit cell with $S=2$ spin sites arranged in a circular geometry.
+Experimentally, these systems exhibit a magnetic ground state with a notably low total spin $S_{\text{tot}}=5-7$.
+Up to now, this low-spin ground state has been up difficult to describe theoretically due to the complexity of the quantum Heisenberg model for such a large system.
+In this work, we fill this gap and demonstrate that the ground state of \{Mn$_{70}$\} and \{Mn$_{84}$\} is in fact governed by a small, finite $S_{\text{tot}}$ in quantitative agreement with the experiment.
+We employ accurate, large-scale SU(2)-symmetric density-matrix renormalization group calculations for a quantum Heisenberg model with previously published exchange parameters obtained by density-functional theory.
+We do not find a low-spin state for the same parameters and $S=1$ and thus propose that frustrated systems with $S\geq2$ are inherently prone to weak ferromagnetic interactions.
+This could account for the prevalence of similar low-spin Mn-based single-molecule magnets.
+Finally, we compute the full magnetization curve and find wide plateaus at 10/14, 11/14, 12/14 and 13/14 of the saturation, which can be traced back to nearly-independent 3-site clusters with broken inter-cluster bonds.